matter-labs/tutorials/README.md

 npm i
 ```

-- To set-up local environment, Docker and docker-compose should be installed.
+- To set up a local environment, Docker and docker-compose should be installed.
   If they are not installed on your computer: [Install](https://docs.docker.com/get-docker/).

 - To run zkSync local chain, do: